lm3nitro/CyberLabs/SiLK/Standalone SiLK and TAP.md

 Using SiLK allows for a more comprehensive visibility.
 This visibility is crucial for understanding bandwidth usage, identifying top talkers, and monitoring application performance, which can help in capacity planning and optimizing network resources.
 By analyzing flow data, SiLK can help detect unusual activity that may indicate security threats, such as DDoS attacks or data exfiltration attempts.
 It provides insights into communication patterns that might go unnoticed by traditional security measures, thus enabling quicker response times to potential incidents.

-By installing, configuring, and using SiLK, I was able to gain practical experience with the entire flow analysis process—from configuring network devices to export NetFlow data to using SiLK tools for filtering, sorting, and quering.
+By installing, configuring, and using SiLK, I was able to gain practical experience with the entire flow analysis process—from configuring network devices to export NetFlow data to using SiLK tools for filtering, sorting, and querying.
 One of that key objectives that I got from doing this project was learning how to spot unusual patterns in network traffic that could indicate security issues.
 This includes understanding what constitutes normal behavior for a given network and recognizing deviations that may suggest a threat.